-Chronic lung cancer; brain damage; high blood pressure; diminished immunity; premature aging; impairment of memory; diminished motor skills;
+Chronic lung cancer; brain damage; high blood pressure; diminished immunity; premature aging; impairment of memory; diminished motor skills; birth defects; fetal alcohol syndrome; mood swings; loss of ambition; increased apathy; decline in school and work performance.

-- Unlawful possession or use: Maximum penalties, depending on amount, may result in fine of \$5,000 and/or maximum confinement of 10 years. - Sell, offer to sell, or distribute for sale: Maximum fine of \$7,500 and/or maximum confinement of 25 years.
+- Unlawful possession or use: Maximum penalties, depending on amount, may result in fine of \$5,000 and/or maximum confinement of 10 years. - Sell, offer to sell, or distribute for sale: Maximum fine of \$7,500 and/ or maximum confinement of 25 years.